afilbert/valheim-silence-tame-wolfcub-howls-mod/README.md

 ### Releases

+Releases in github repo are packaged for Thunderstore Mod Manager.

+* 0.0.4 Update for latest version of BepInEx and ConfigurationManager
 * 0.0.3 Add config and ability to silence adult wolves
 * 0.0.2 Update README and set latest BepInEx version
 * 0.0.1 Initial publication